-Leases are initially recognised as a right-of-use asset and corresponding liability at the date of which the leased asset is available for use by the Group.
+Leases are initially recognised as a right-of-use asset/interest in leasehold land and corresponding liability, where applicable, at the date of which the leased asset is available for use by the Group.
 Each lease payment is allocated between the liability and finance cost.
 The finance cost is charged to the consolidated statement of comprehensive income over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
-The right-of-use asset is depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.